 Program funding comes from two sources: the Renewable Energy Resources Fund (RERF) and utility-held funds collected from the Renewable Portfolio Standard riders.
 Held by the State of Illinois, the RERF was originally funded by Alternative Retail Energy Suppliers through Alternative Compliance Payments.
-The approved 2022 Long-Term Renewable Resources Procurement Plan (2022 The approved 2022 Long-Term Renewable Resources Procurement Plan (the 2022 Long-Term Plan) allows for \$16.5 million annually to fund sub-programs Illinois Solar for All: Residential Solar (Small), Illinois Solar for All: Residential Solar (Large), Illinois Solar for All: Community Solar, and incentives for Illinois Solar for All: Non-Profits Profit and Public Facilities from the RERF.
+The approved 2022 Long-Term Renewable Resources Procurement Plan (the 2022 Long-Term Plan) allows for \$16.5 million annually to fund sub-programs Illinois Solar for All: Residential Solar (Small), Illinois Solar for All: Residential Solar (Large), Illinois Solar for All: Community Solar, and incentives for Illinois Solar for All: Non-Profit and Public Facilities from the RERF.
 The utility-held Renewable Portfolio Standard funds were collected from ratepayers through dedicated bill riders for funding renewable energy resources.
 P.A.
 102-0662 allows for the transfer of \$50 million from the utility-held funds annually to fund ILSFA.
 This dual source of funding creates some complexities in contracting for REC purchases.
 REC contracts are funded solely with one or the other funds, with a spending priority placed on utility-held funds.